Emma Palova, author’s biography updated Oct. 12, 2020

 Emma Blogs, LLC, a publishing, marketing content company on the WordPress platform, 2015, Grand Rapids, Michigan.

 Europe, 2013, France, 2016

 David Letterman presents story about 13-year-old Belding boy who delivered his sister in the bathroom of the family home.

-Palova has successfully parlayed journalism into fiction creating signature literary fusion.
+Palova has successfully parlayed journalism into fiction creating signature literary fusion, aka magic realism.